Discover the wonders of the New Jersey Pine Barrens in our first state forest.

 Six cabins located along the north shore of Lake Absegami contain a living room and fireplace; two bunk rooms with double-deck bunks; kitchen with running water, electric stove, refrigerator; bathroom with shower, toilet and sink; and electricity.
 The screened-in porch faces the lake and there is an outdoor fire ring, grill for cooking, picnic table and bench.
 Cabins are open April 1 through October 31 and accommodate a maximum of six people.

-Swimming is permitted in Lake Absegami from Memorial Day weekend through Labor Day in the designated swimming area while lifeguards are on duty.
+Swimming is only permitted during the summer months when lifeguards are on duty..
 Visitors will find a beach complex containing changing area, restrooms, showers, first-aid station and a concession building offering refreshments, novelties and beach supplies.
 Inner tubes, rafts and other flotation devices are not permitted in the swimming area.
 Only U.S. Coast Guard approved personal flotation devices (PFDs) are permitted.
 Pets are prohibited on the beach.

 Freshwater species that may be caught are pickerel, sunfish and catfish.
 Fishing is subject to New Jersey's Fish and Wildlife Laws (link is external).

 Hunting is allowed in large parts of the forest and is subject to New Jersey's Fish and Wildlife Laws (link is external).
 Game found in the forest include deer, rabbit and grouse.

 Located near the beach are 100 picnic tables with charcoal grills, a picnic shelter, restrooms, athletic field for games and playground.
 Pets are permitted at the picnic area but must be held on a leash (maximum length of 6 feet), not be in the water or on the beach and you must clean up after your pet.
 Alcoholic beverages are prohibited.